-We’ve had a bit of a week in Husker Nation.
-After what can only be described as a series of disappointing games after a series of disappointing seasons, the Athletic Director has been fired.
-Speculation is rampant as to the fate of the football coach.
+We’ve had a bit of a month in Husker Nation.
+After what can only be described as a series of disappointing games after a series of disappointing seasons, the coach has been fired.
+Speculation is rampant as to the fate of the program.
 As I watched the game this week, I could not help thinking how challenging it must be for everyone involved to play under that kind of pressure.

 Stress and scrutiny lead to careless mistakes.
 Anxiety leads to anxiety leads to anxiety.
 Most people are not at their best under pressure.

 But some are.
 And that can make all the difference.

 Leadership is not easy.
 Many times in an organization there are hard choices and difficult tasks.
 Leaders are willing to tackle those challenges without fear or hesitation.
 The best leaders actually get better under pressure.